x

 Member

-Professor Danny Liew Executive Dean, Faculty of Health, Medicine, Behavioural Sciences
+Professor Sandy Brauer Deputy Executive Dean, Faculty of Health, Medicine and Behavioural Sciences, The University Queensland

-Professor Danny Liew is the Executive Dean of the Faculty of Health, Medicine and Behavioural Sciences.
-He has over 25 years of experience in senior roles at Group of Eight universities and tertiary hospitals, most recently serving as Dean of Medicine and Head of the Adelaide Medical School.
+Professor Sandy Brauer is the Deputy Executive Dean of the Faculty of Health, Medicine and Behavioural Sciences.
+She has over 20 years of experience at the University of Queensland, most recently serving as the Head of School of Health and Rehabilitation Sciences for six years.
+She has a background from the Western Downs and went to school in Toowoomba.

 Read MoreLess